Lucy Sullivan is getting married: Vintage Marian Keyes

 Lucy Sullivan is getting married | Published January 1996 | Read February 2025

-Lucy Sullivan is getting married is another super-long book (over 600 pages in the version I read) but Keyes does such a bang-up job of world building, both with the London setting and the cast of bonkers characters, that the story didn't seem long to me.
+Keyes tends to write lengthy tomes and Lucy Sullivan is getting married is over 600 pages in the version I read.
+Keyes does such a bang-up job of world building, both with the London setting and the cast of bonkers characters, that the story didn't seem long to me.

 The direction Lucy's love life takes is completely predictable, but I still enjoyed the journey.
 The book is essentially a rom-com with substance and wit.
-Having worked in Uxbridge (where Lucy's parents live) for a time recently, it made me smile to read about its description as if it was a really long way from London (an hour from the centre of the city on the Tube, for sure) and another world altogether.
+I worked for a time recently in Uxbridge, where Lucy's parents live.
+It made me smile to read about the place's description as if it was a really long way from London (an hour from the centre of the city on the Tube, for sure) and another world altogether.
 I also loved Lucy's Australian workmate, Megan (very Australian!) and her rather dim but kind flatmate, Charlotte.

 Lucy Sullivan is getting married is not about getting married, it's about Lucy discovering herself and moving on with her life.
 I can forgive Keyes the flaws in the book as I was completely immersed in Lucy's story.